perindia2016/locator-service/README.md

 ## Issues/ TODO

-* Issue 1 - Description
-* Issue 2 - Description
+* Issue 1 - When request is sent for a particular lat/lng for first time, empty response is returned.
+On subsequent request for same lat/lng exact results will be displayed.